A trajectory of curiosity

 Flying with a wing in water contact

-I think a WIG boat should be comfortable in mixed media.
-That is, not
+I tend to think a WIG boat should be comfortable in mixed media.
+That

-just putt-putting in water and flying in air, but flying in more or
+is, not just putt-putting in water and flying in air, but as a fast

-less simultaneous contact with the water.
+simultaneous contact with the water.
 Why?
-Because practical WIG
+Because practical WIG use

-use will certainly have to deal with the transition, in which both
+will certainly have to deal with the transition, in which both water

-flight and water contact occur, and if that transition is a happy
+contact and flight simultaneously occur, and if that transition is a